Elves in Middle-earth: Development

 Tolkien developed his conception of elves over the years, from his earliest writings through to The Hobbit, The Silmarillion, and The Lord of the Rings.

 Early writings

-Traditional Victorian dancing fairies and elves appear in much of Tolkien's early poetry, and have influence upon his later works, in part due to the influence of a production of J. M. Barrie's Peter Pan in Birmingham in 1910, and his familiarity with the work of Catholic mystic poet, Francis Thompson which Tolkien had acquired in 1914.
+Traditional Victorian dancing fairies and elves appear in much of Tolkien's early poetry, and have influence upon his later works, in part due to the influence of a production of J. M. Barrie's Peter Pan in Birmingham in 1910, and his familiarity with the work of the Catholic mystic poet, Francis Thompson which Tolkien had acquired in 1914.